ddev/ddev-contrib/recipes/puppeteer-chromium-support/README.md

 ddev start
 ```

-The provided `.ddev/config.yaml` is pre-configured to include the needed `webimage_extra_packages` in order to run the `critical-css-webpack-plugin`.
+The provided `.ddev/config.yaml` is pre-configured to include the needed `webimage_extra_packages` in order to run the `html-critical-webpack-plugin`.

 ### Installation